 When it comes to colors, using bright/overly-contrasting colors can give the viewer a headache.
 For example, using red text on a blue background creates an effect called “vibration,” and it should be avoided.
 Similarly, putting colors that are too similar next to each other can be just as ineffective, for example, light green text on a light blue background, or orange text on a yellow background.
 If you don’t already have clearly defined brand fonts and colors, make sure to get your designers’ input on the best color combinations and fonts to fit your company.

 10) Not knowing the target audience

-Your branding and design should reflect the values of your target audience.
+Your branding and design should reflect the values of your target audience, when looking for help to properly target your audience, consider the help from AgencyReviews.ca.
 The logo of a finance company should communicate something very different than the logo of a wedding planner, or a grocery store.
 Before you start designing anything, you should make sure you know who you are designing it for.
 Are they mostly middle-aged?
 Young professionals? parents of toddlers?
 And just as important, you need to define what your audience wants to see in your company.
 An outdoor apparel company and a personal finance company may both be targeting young professionals, but those young professionals are going to look for very different things in each of those companies.
 Knowing if your company’s brand is traditional or modern, professional or relaxed, etc. will help you make effective design decisions.